 On behalf of the Network, the IMPAACT Publications Review Group is responsible for reviewing all manuscripts and abstracts reporting on Network studies and related investigations prior to submission to a conference or journal.
 The group's review ensures high quality products and publications, scientific rigor, and compliance with IMPAACT publications procedures, as outlined in this section.
 The Network chair serves as the chair of the IMPAACT Publications Review Group.
-Membership includes the IMPAACT Network chair and vice chairs; the SDMC principal investigator (PI) or designee; the Laboratory Center (LC) PI; representatives of the National Institute of Allergy and Infectious Diseases (NIAID), National Institute of Child Health and Human Development (NICHD), and National Institute of Mental Health (NIMH); and the relevant scientific committee (SC) chair.
-The protocol clinical trials specialists (CTSs) are also included in the distribution to the Publications Review Group.
+Membership includes the IMPAACT Network chair and vice chairs; the SDAC principal investigator (PI) or designee; the Laboratory Center

+(LC) PI; Operations Center representatives; and representatives of the National Institute of Allergy and Infectious Diseases (NIAID), National Institute of Child Health and Human Development (NICHD), and National Institute of Mental Health (NIMH); and the relevant scientific committee (SC) chair.
+The protocol clinical research managers (CRMs) are also included in the distribution to the Publications Review Group.